imnotartsy/Onshape-Connections/transformations/README.md

 - ```serial_interrupt.py``` - This program is an attempt of a IDE X REPL program, where the user is able to upload a saved file while having live access to the serial and REPL.
 This is run the same was as dice_demo.py however does not use document-preferences as it is not connected with Onshape.

+- ```separationOfTransforms.py``` and ```test.py``` are both tests of removing a 90 degree rotation around the x(? i don't remember atm) axis from a combined rotation matrix from an assembly to read the angle something is rotated around the y(? i also don't remember) axis.
+This was a stepping stone for the reverse_color_demo

 # Getting Started/File System
 ## Before Running
 - To connect to the Onshape API, an api key and secret .